maiziezhoulab/VolcanoSV/README.md

                         Set maximum memory per thread for alignment; suffix K/M/G recognized; default = 768M

 ```
-The input directory should be the output directory from VolcaoSV-asm.
+The input directory should be the output directory of VolcaoSV-asm.
 After running the above code, you will have output VCF in `<ouput_folder>/variants_filter_DEL_corGT.vcf`.